galaxyproject/training-material/topics/single-cell/tutorials/scanpy_parameter_iterator/tutorial.md

 # Number of neighbours to derive kNN graph (for **Scanpy ComputeGraph** {% icon tool %})

-We will now use **Scanpy ComputeGraph** {% icon tool %} to derive the kNN graph from our PCA values.
+We will now use **Scanpy ComputeGraph** {% icon tool %} to derive the k-nearest neighbour (kNN) graph from our PCA values.
 We can use the Parameter Iterator to check how the different k values of nearest neighbours will affect the final outcome.
 It is important that **k neighbours is an integer**.

 > <warning-title>Float vs integer</warning-title>
 > Using ‘Step increase values to be iterated’ as the format of the input values automatically generates float values instead of integers.
 Float, or floating point numbers, are values with a 'floating' decimal point.
 To avoid float values, you must use ‘List of all parameter values to be iterated’ as your chosen values.
 {: .warning}

-k-nearest neighbor (kNN) graph will be needed for plotting a UMAP.
-From [UMAP developers](https://github.com/lmcinnes/umap): “Larger neighbor values will result in more global structure being preserved at the loss of detailed local structure.
+The kNN graph will be needed for plotting a UMAP.
+According to the [UMAP developers](https://github.com/lmcinnes/umap): “Larger neighbor values will result in more global structure being preserved at the loss of detailed local structure.
 In general this parameter should often be in the range 5 to 50, with a choice of 10 to 15 being a sensible default”.
 Therefore, let’s pick some values bigger and smaller than 15 to check how it changes the final UMAP.
 This is where the Parameter Iterator comes in!

 > <hands-on-title> Set your values in Parameter Iterator </hands-on-title>
 >